 We are required to file an annual report, called a Form 10-K, with the Securities Exchange Commission.
-A copy of Form 10-K for the fiscal year ended July 3, 2016 will be made available, without charge, to any person entitled to vote at the Annual Meeting.
-Written request should be directed to Patrick J. Hansen, Office of the Corporate Secretary, STRATTEC SECURITY CORPORATION, 3333 West Good Hope Road, Milwaukee, Wisconsin 53209.
+A copy of Form 10-K for the fiscal year ended July 2, 2017 will be made available, without charge, to any person entitled to vote at the Annual Meeting.
+The written request related to the foregoing should be directed to Patrick J. Hansen, Office of the Corporate Secretary, STRATTEC SECURITY CORPORATION, 3333 West Good Hope Road, Milwaukee, Wisconsin 53209.